phuoc362/Lifted/README.md

 # Lifted
 Compared to re-alignment approaches, liftover is a more rapid and costeffective solution.
-To further increase the accuracy of liftover and avoid misleading results, we implemented a three-step procedure to remove problematic regions (1) and ensure a more robust conversion between reference genome assemblies.
+To further increase the accuracy of liftover epigenome (WGBS and ChIP-Seq) and avoid misleading results, we implemented a three-step procedure to remove problematic regions (1) and ensure a more robust conversion between reference genome assemblies, namely, Lifted.

-Lifted là công cụ
-mục đích của tool

-3. giải thích:
-3.1 giải thích thuật toán less_
-3.2 giải thích thuật toán conservative

-We have implemented a guideline to improve the result of conversion of epigenome sequencing data, namely, Lifted.
-From the enrichment analyses described in previous sections, all the gapped regions that can cause corruption were gathered to build three annotation files, namely, gapped-in-hg19, gapped-in-both and gapped-in-hg38.
-To liftover from hg19 to hg38, first, we filter the input coordinates by gapped-in-hg19, gapped-in-both and blacklist.
-The remaining coordinates are all ungapped on hg19, so the liftover can be safely performed at this stage.
-Here we propose two options to remove gapped-in-hg38.
-The first option is conservative where all output intervals that overlap with gapped-in-hg38 are excluded after liftover.
-This ensures that only the input data situated in the ungapped regions will be converted and the users can then maximize output quality.
-However this approach will result in a reduction of the number of converted data but the output will be of high quality.
-The second option is less conservative, whereby the input intervals in hg19 that overlap the coordinates of gapped-in-hg38 are split before liftover to cut out 2bp in a similar manner to how the data were simulated in picture.
-This approach can preserve the number of convertible intervals, however the quality of conversion may not be as high and will contain false positive.
-The users should consider the advantages and disadvantages of each option to choose the appropriate one for their purposes.
-In both approaches, the inappropriate data such as duplication, alternative chromosome, not CG is filtered.
+Lifted gets inputs (BED files containing coordinates in hg19) and file chain (hg19ToHg38 from UCSC Genome Browser/NCBI) to generate BED files containing coordinates in hg38.

+Dependancies of Lifted:
+* UCSC liftOver
-### * Figures explain:
+* bedtools

+Three-step procedure of Lifted for WGBS:
+## cLifted_CpG (conservative Lifted)
+* First, Lifted removes all the gapped regions that can cause corruption, including gapped-in-hg19, gapped-in-both (these regions are explained in Figure 1) and blacklist with bedtools.
+* Second, the remaining coordinates are all ungapped on hg19 and then are ready to be converted by UCSC liftOver.
+* Third, the inappropriate data such as duplication, alternative chromosome and not CG are removed.
+All output coordinates that overlap with gapped-in-hg38 are also removed by bedtools.

+## lLifted_CpG (less conservative Lifted)
+* First, Lifted removes all the gapped regions that can cause corruption, including gapped-in-hg19, gapped-in-both, gapped-in-hg38 and blacklist with bedtools.
+For gapped-in-hg38, the input intervals in hg19 that overlap the coordinates of gapped-in-hg38 are split before liftover to cut out 2bp as presented in Figure 2.
+* Second, the remaining coordinates are all ungapped on hg19 and then are ready to be converted by UCSC liftOver.
+* Third, the inappropriate data such as duplication, alternative chromosome and not CG are removed by bedtools.

+Three-step procedure of Lifted for ChIP-Seq:
+## cLifted_interval (conservative Lifted)
+* First, Lifted removes all the gapped regions that can cause corruption, including gapped-in-hg19, gapped-in-both (these regions are explained in Figure 1) and blacklist with bedtools.
+* Second, the remaining coordinates are all ungapped on hg19 and then are ready to be converted by UCSC liftOver.
+* Third, the inappropriate data such as duplication and alternative chromosome are removed.
+All output coordinates that overlap with gapped-in-hg38 are also removed by bedtools.

+## lLifted_interval (less conservative Lifted)
+* First, Lifted removes all the gapped regions that can cause corruption, including gapped-in-hg19, gapped-in-both, gapped-in-hg38 and blacklist with bedtools.
+For gapped-in-hg38, the input intervals in hg19 that overlap the coordinates of gapped-in-hg38 are split before liftover to cut out 2bp as presented in Figure 2.
+* Second, the remaining coordinates are all ungapped on hg19 and then are ready to be converted by UCSC liftOver.
+* Third, the inappropriate data such as duplication and alternative chromosome are removed by bedtools.

 #### The coordination of gapped-in-hg19, gapped-in-both, gap in hg38 and ungap
 ![vidu2](https://user-images.githubusercontent.com/19143879/58646612-fc3bf480-832f-11e9-8a8f-442efc97c3f7.png)